Acute Myeloid Leukemia (AML)

 Aetiological Classification

-• Therapy-Related AML (t-AML): Results from prior chemotherapeutic agents, radiation, or toxins.
+• Caused by prior chemotherapy, radiation, or toxins.

 Recent Updates in AML Classification

-• Introduced a blast threshold of ≥10% for defining AML in cases with specific genetic abnormalities.
+• Introduced ≥10% blast threshold for AML with specific genetics.

 Epidemiology